aerh3f01/Python-Quiz/README.md

 ## License

 This project is licensed under the MIT License, with respect to the use of PySide6, which is licensed under the LGPLv3/GPLv2.
-For detailed information on the licensing terms and conditions, see the [LICENSE] file included in this repository.
+For detailed information on the licensing terms and conditions, see the [MIT License](LICENSE) file included in this repository.